MetaJT/hw1_CS540/README.md

-HW1 for CS540
+[HW1 for CS540]

-Task: Write a program that utilizes the shell or system function to execute various shell commands.
+[Task]: Write a program that utilizes the shell or system function to execute various shell commands.

 Use the following list of shell commands in your program:
 - dir (list directory contents, Windows equivalent of ls)